dachiefjustice/vm-vulnlab/README.md

 cd app-name
 docker-compose up -d # runs the application in the background
 ```
-4. Launch Firefox/Burp Suite/whatever tool within the Kali VM and point it at `http://localhost:<app port>` (get the app port from step 2).
+4. Launch Firefox/Burp Suite/whatever tool within the Kali VM and point it at `http://localhost:app_port` (using the port from step 2).

 ### Example: Launch OWASP Juice Shop
 1. **Enable Juice Shop**: edit [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) to look like: